How to Convert Word to PDF Without Losing Formatting (2026 Guide)

 Selecting Appropriate Fonts and Layouts

-HyperlinksCheck all links before conversionEnsures functional links in PDF
+HyperlinksCheck all links before conversionKeeps links working in the PDF

-Font SelectionUse standard fonts like Arial or Times New RomanPrevents font substitution issues in PDF
+Font SelectionUse standard fonts like Arial, Calibri, or Times New RomanHelps prevent font changes

-Document SimplicityAvoid unnecessary objects and excessive formattingFacilitates smoother conversion process
+Document SimplicityAvoid unnecessary objects and excessive formattingImproves conversion quality

 Conclusion